Cryptographically verifiable, distributed dependency reviews

 prototypes, some changes to attributes, typo fixes.
 The only interesting bit

-is updates to siginfo_t on Solarish, where Unix signal payload is now
+on Solarish, where Unix signal payload is now

 handled more intelligently.
 It's admittedly unfinished, but looks okay to me.